Neuroinclusive Training Design: A practical guide for trainers and facilitators who don't know where to start

 Awareness is not enough

 Knowing neurodiversity exists is not the same as designing for it.
-The data makes that gap visible.

-The City & Guilds Foundation Neurodiversity Index 2026 found a striking disconnect between how confident employers feel about neuroinclusion and how supported neurodivergent employees actually feel:
+The City & Guilds Foundation Neurodiversity Index 2026 found a pretty striking disconnect between how confident employers feel about neuroinclusion and how supported neurodivergent employees actually feel:

-• Only 32-38% of neurodivergent employees report feeling psychologically safe at work
+Only 32-38% of neurodivergent employees report feeling psychologically safe at work

-• 89% of organisations that adopt neuroinclusive practices report improved morale and engagement across their whole workforce
+89% of organisations that adopt neuroinclusive practices report improved morale and engagement across their whole workforce

-• 59% of managers say they do not know what adjustments neurodivergent colleagues need
+59% of managers say they do not know what adjustments neurodivergent colleagues need

-Where to start: 4 practical design moves
+Where to start: 4 practical design changes you can starting thinking about today

 These four changes do not require a full session redesign.
 They work with whatever you already deliver.